-Your wishes about treatment will be respected at all times by your medical team.
+Your wish to have or not to have treatment for your cancer will be respected at all times by your medical team.
 If you choose not to have treatment, your cancer will progress and your health is likely to deteriorate.

-At this time you may wish for us to transfer your care to the supportive care team, who will discuss with you what will happen next and help you to manage your symptoms and support you either in hospital or at home or in the local hospice.
+At this time you may wish for us to transfer your care to the supportive care team, who will discuss with you what will happen next and help you to manage your symptoms and support you either in hospital, at home or in the local hospice.